 Audiometry

-However, the most common way to test hearing acuity is through an audiometry procedure.
-It allows you to obtain graphical results of the study, clearly indicating the type of pathology and the degree of its development.
+However, the most common way to analyze hearing acuity is through audiometry.
+It allows you to obtain graphic results of the study, clearly indicating the type of pathology and the degree of its development.
 Audiometry is performed using specialized equipment - an audiometer.

-The procedure consists in the fact that the child, hearing sounds of various frequencies and intensities, signals through a button about his perception.
+The procedure consists of the fact that the child, hearing sounds of varying frequencies and intensities, signals his perception using a button.

-Audiometry is of two types - electronic and speech.
+There are two types of audiometry - electronic and speech.
 The difference between them is significant.
-Electronic audiometry records the type of disorder and its degree, speech audiometry, in turn, can only indicate the presence of any disorder, not providing an opportunity to obtain information about the degree of neglect of the disease.
+Electronic audiometry records the type of disorder and its degree; speech audiometry, in turn, can only indicate the presence of a disorder, without providing the opportunity to obtain information about the degree of advanced disease.

 Conclusion

-Thus, when detecting the first symptoms of hearing impairment in a young child, it is important to seek the help of a specialist as soon as possible, who will determine the cause of the impairment and recommend effective therapy.
-Hearing loss treatment (ICD 10 - H90.3) should be started in a timely manner, since hearing and the ability to speak directly affect the degree of socialization of the child and his further development.
-Hearing problems should never be left unattended.
-After all, serious complications with hearing in a child can be provoked even by the flu suffered by a pregnant mother.
+Thus, when the first symptoms of hearing loss are detected in a small child, it is important to seek the help of a specialist as soon as possible, who will determine the cause of the disorder and recommend effective therapy.
+Treatment of hearing loss (ICD 10 - H90.3) should begin in a timely manner, since hearing and the ability to speak directly affect the degree of socialization of the child and his further development.
+Under no circumstances should hearing problems be left unattended.
+After all, serious complications with hearing in a child can be caused even by the flu suffered by a pregnant mother.